 The continued rising of rates forced Paulson to nationalize Fannie and Freddie.
 Nationalization meant the Treasury would take over the GSE's entirely, essentially wiping out stockholders' wealth.
 As Fannie and Freddie's stock prices were declining due to fears of nationalization, it only made it harder for the GSE's to raise capital, thus creating a self-fulfilling prophecy.

-Many banks were still in jeopardy since they also owned much of the $36 billion in preferred shares of Fannie and Freddie.
-As CNN reports, these became worthless when the government took the next step, putting the two GSEs into conservatorships.
+Many banks were still in jeopardy since they also owned billions of dollars in preferred shares of Fannie and Freddie.
+These shares quickly lost value once the government took the next step, putting the two GSEs into conservatorships.
 Some shareholders even put forth lawsuits to the tune of $41 billion for "just compensation" when Fannie and Freddie were nationalized.